noahbice/contouring_scripts/README.md

-# Head and Neck Segmentation Stuff
+# Head and Neck Segmentation Stuff for Ruiqi
 Retrieve DICOM data from using data retriever, then run the following scripts in order.

 ### 0.0 dcm_to_masks.py